JanssenProject/jans/docs/script-catalog/authorization_challenge/authorization-challenge.md

             return false;
         }

         // 2.
-During first execution OTP is not present, so error will be returned with device_session (which has saved username)
+During first execution OTP is not present, so error will be returned with auth_session (which has saved username)
         //    Note: prepareDeviceSession method implemention
         final String otp = getParameterOrCreateError(context, OTP_PARAMETER);
         if (StringUtils.isBlank(otp)) {